Museums in Athens: A Local’s Guide to the Best Athens Museums

 Perhaps most interesting of all is the Upper Stoa Exhibition which is situated on the first floor.
 This exhibit contains an array of Late Classical-Hellenistic figures and Roman portraits.

-The Ancient Agora is just a short walk away from the Roman Agora and the tavernas of Thissio.
+The Ancient Agora is just a short walk away from the Roman Agora and the Tavernas of Thissio.
 You should dedicate around 2 hours to exploring the entire complex.

 Admission Information: